nwachukwuify/EPL-PBI-Project/README.md

 ## Disclaimer
 This work was completed as part of a project and is intended solely for portfolio demonstration purposes.
 It is not affiliated with or endorsed by the English Premier League.

-## How to Use
-1. Download the `.pbix` file from this repository
-2. Open it using **Power BI Desktop**
-3. Explore the dashboard using the interactive filters and visuals